PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - Possible issue: To get a perfect A5, all the digits have been completed by step 11.
 Why does the model retain the redundant long staircase BA calculations in step 11 to 16?
   - Possible solution: The model is not optimising for compactness.
 The long staircase is discovered early and it works for simple questions.
 Once the overall algorithm gives low loss consistently it stops optimising.

-## Testing the hypothesis
-CoLab part 15A onwards tests the hypothesis and shows...

 # Pulling it all together (TBD)